mirfan899/sppas/Packager/doc/05_CLI/51_overview.md

 bin> annotation.py --help
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are 2 types of programs in the `sppas` then `bin` sub-directory:
+There are 2 types of programs in the `sppas` directory then `bin` folder:

 1. programs to execute an automatic annotation;
 2. programs to execute a GUI (i.e. the SPPAS main frame or a component)

 All programs are written with the programming language Python.
 **The version of Python must be 2.7.something.**
-Nothing will work with Python >= 3.0!
+Nothing is working with Python >= 3.0!